The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 1. Switch your gear back to the gear you intend to do the fight on
 1. Execute your opener like normal

-If you're not the main tank, you can still do this, but the main tank will need to switch their gear, and you will of course need to apply the TBN to them, instead of you.
+You can still use this technique if you are not the pulling tank, but will need to coordinate the timing of their gearset swap with your use of TBN on them.

 #### Macro